belle2/basf2/online_book/fundamentals/hep_analyses.rst

 TOP
     The Time Of Propagation (TOP) detector provides particle identification information in the barrel region of Belle II .
-    The subdetector comprises of quartz bars and works by utilising the `Cherenkov effect <https://en.wikipedia.org/wiki/Cherenkov_radiation>`_.
+    The subdetector comprises of quartz bars and works by utilizing the `Cherenkov effect <https://en.wikipedia.org/wiki/Cherenkov_radiation>`_.
     Particles passing through will cause Cherenkov photons to be emitted at an angle that directly depends on the particle velocity.
 Combining this